Canadian Tyre Recycling: Engineering Solutions for the Great White North

 Indigenous Territory Considerations

-Many Canadian operations interface with Indigenous territories, requiring consultation and partnership protocols that reflect Canada’s commitment to reconciliation and Indigenous rights.
+Many Canadian operations interface with Indigenous territories, requiring consultation and partnership protocols that reflect Canada’s legal obligations and commitment to reconciliation.
+Operators planning facilities in areas that overlap with treaty lands or traditional territories should factor engagement and partnership planning into their project timelines from the earliest stages.

 Economic Opportunities: Resource Recovery and Export